0dragosh/simple-invoice/README.md

 ./release.sh auto   # Auto-determine version increment
 ```

+### 2. Using GitHub Actions (Recommended)

+You can also create releases directly from GitHub using the "Release" workflow:

+1. Go to the "Actions" tab in your GitHub repository
+2. Select the "Release" workflow
+3. Click "Run workflow"
+4. Choose the version increment type (major, minor, patch, or auto)
+5. Click "Run workflow" to start the release process

+The workflow will:
+1. Determine the next version number
+2. Generate release notes based on commit messages
+3. Create a git tag for the new version
+4. Create a GitHub release
+5. Trigger the CI/CD pipeline to build and push Docker images

 ### Automatic Version Determination

-When using the `auto` option, the script analyzes commit messages to determine the appropriate version increment:
+When using the `auto` option, the system analyzes commit messages to determine the appropriate version increment:

 - **Major version** (x.0.0): Incremented when commits contain "BREAKING CHANGE", "feat!", "fix!", "refactor!", "perf!", or "major:"
 - **Minor version** (0.x.0): Incremented when commits contain "feat:", "feature:", or "minor:"
 - **Patch version** (0.0.x): Default for bug fixes, refactoring, and other changes

-### Release Process

-The script will:
-1. Check if you're on the main branch
-2. Ensure there are no uncommitted changes
-3. Fetch the latest tags
-4. Determine the next version number
-5. Generate release notes based on commit messages
-6. Create a git tag for the new version
-7. Push the tag to the remote repository
-8. Create a GitHub release (if GitHub CLI is installed)